Luk-kar/Resize-Elements-PS-toolset/How to make own module.md

 6. In module's file ""**_../executeScript/NameOfModule/Name of module - UI.jsx_**"

-You create UI for panel in main - UI
+You create UI for panel in "main - UI.jsx"

 Check following examples to implement your solution: